 Throughout American history and with the inception of the United States Constitution, there has been an ongoing debate about the struggle between Federal and State power.
 The United States Constitution was provided a structure by which the United States Government operates, while establishing a connection between the Federal Government and the states.

 The U.S. Constitution had the purpose of filling in the gaps of all unenumerated powers of the states in order to build a Federal framework of government.
 In the late 18th Century, when the U.S. Constitution was still being proposed and developed, its proponents, James Madison and Alexander Hamilton, maintained to critics that the Constitution had no intention of overpowering or infringing upon the power of State governments.

-The Commerce Clause is an enumerated power in Article I, Section 8, Clause 3 of the United States Constitution stating that Congress has the power “To regulate commerce with foreign nations, and among the several States, and with the Indian Tribes”.
+The Commerce Clause is an enumerated power in Article I, Section 8, Clause 3 of the United States Constitution states that Congress has the power “To regulate commerce with foreign nations, and among the several States, and with the Indian Tribes”.
 The Commerce Clause has extended its reach to Foreign affairs, Interstate Commerce, and Indian Commerce and has been shown by interpreters as being an attempt to make the

 In the case of Cherokee Nation v.
 Georgia, which was held in Federal court, was a case that argued the rights of the Cherokee Indian tribe living within the State of Georgia

-Federal court had no jurisdiction over the tribe and the laws enacted by
+The U.S. Supreme Court rejected the arguments of the Cherokees, stating that as independent sovereignty, A federal court had no jurisdiction over the tribe and the laws enacted by Georgia remained.

+This showed, through the Federal court, that Indian tribes within the United States were considered to be foreign nations, as mentioned in the Commerce Clause.
 Another case, United States v.
 Lopez, attempted to spread the reach of the Commerce Clause to a criminal statute, which prohibits the possession of guns near schools.
-Alfonso Lopez, a twelfth grade student, was accused of possessing a gun in an Antonio, Texas high school.
+Alfonso Lopez, a twelfth-grade student, was accused of possessing a gun in an Antonio, Texas high school.
 Congress was accused of extending the power it had using the Commerce Clause to regulate local economic activity in ways that the States had no power to do.

 Congress under the Commerce Clause.